Find a Low-Cost Mover without Getting Scammed

 Small- to Mid-Size Moving Companies

 This is the road we took with our move from Arlington, Virginia to New York City.
 We found a New York-based company by consulting the moving watchdog website, MovingScam.com.
-The company, All Star Moving, was only one of three companies endorsed by MovingScam.com at the time (now the website has a list of seven small- to mid-sized companies).
+The company, All Star Moving, was only one of three companies endorsed by MovingScam.com at the time (now the website has a longer list of small- to mid-sized companies).

 All Star received only positive ratings from people on that website, and I found similarly glowing reports in other review sites.
 Perhaps most importantly, the company had small trucks available, one of which would be dedicated to our stuff only, which meant delivery the next day.

 The cherry on top was that they came in much lower in price than anyone else.
-(And the fee was not an estimate, but a guarantee — there were no extra charges added on at the last minute).
+(And the fee was not an estimate, but a guarantee — there were absolutely no extra charges added on at the last minute).

 They’d stay on the phone with you, do an inventory from your memory of your things, then ‘take off for this’ and ‘deduct for that,’ reaching a price that was ‘in your price range.’
 That was their first question.